dfsp-spirit/personal-analytics/README.md

 * Backend API: http://localhost:8000
 * PostgreSQL: postgresql://localhost:5432 or using peer authentication as system user `postgresql` (if allowed in your system's `pg_hba.conf`)

-## Alternative: Use Docker to run both the Frontend and the Backend in containers (development mode)
+## Alternative Development Setup: Use Docker to run both the Frontend and the Backend in containers (development mode)

 **IMPORTANT**: *The Docker setup provided in this repo is meant for development.
-Do not use it for production.
-It does many things that are not secure, e.g., no HTTPS, expose uvicorn directly, etc.*
+Do not use it for production under any circumstances!
+It does many things that are not secure, e.g., no HTTPS, expose uvicorn directly, it uses an insecure database setup, etc.*

 Make sure you have `docker` and docker compose, and that you are allowed to use it.
 If you're not in the `docker` system group, you will have to use `sudo` to run docker.

 Note that [docker-compose.yml](./docker-compose.yml) maps the postgresql port of the container to the default postgresql port on your host system, so you can easily access the database.
 This will of course fail if that port is already in use, e.g. by a postgresql server running on your host system.
 In that case, either change the port mapping in the Docker compose file, or change the port of your local postgresql server.
+Same goes for the default HTTP port, 80.

+Note that in our development Docker image, the backend does not run on `localhost`, but on the virtual `backend` machine.
+Therefore, the Dockerfile copies `frontend/settings.docker.js` over `frontend/settings.js`.
+In that file, the default is `const API_BASE_URL = 'http://backend:8000'`.

+If you want to change the configuration of ports or other things for the Docker version, be it ports used by the containers internally or those exposed to your host, you will need to edit the `Dockerfile` in the frontend directory, the `Dockerfile` in the backend directory, and the `docker-compose.yml` in the repo root that maps the ports to your machine, in a consistent way.
+We do not recommend changing any of this though.

+Let's get started with the recommended setup:

 First create the file `<repo_root>/.env` with database credentials.
 You can copy the template file and edit it: